Updates on London attractions 2022 – London attractions are reopened!

 The Victoria and Albert Museum (V&A)

 The museum that was created to bring foreign culture to the UK, especially at a time before cheap air travel and budget airlines were easily accessible.
 The V&A is currently considered the largest cultural museum in the world, it has a number of permanent and temporary exhibitions, all circling a nice courtyard with a pond in the middle.
 General admission is free, although some of the temporary exhibits do cost money.
-You can see what is on display and which exhibits are free on their website.
+You can see what is on display and which exhibits are free on the V&A website.
 Opening times are 10:00 to 17:45 every day except Friday when the museum is open from 10:00 to 22:00.

 The Natural History Museum

 This museum is particularly recommended for families with children due to the impressive dinosaur exhibit, the rest of the museum is a bit old fashioned, but is being refurbished over the coming months and years.
-The museum has plenty to offer and you should check out their website for more, and like most London museums, general admission is free, although some exhibits may cost to enter.
+The museum has plenty to offer and you should check out the musume website for more, and like most London museums, general admission is free, although some exhibits may cost to enter.
 Normal opening hours are 10:00 to 17:50 seven days a week, with last entrance being at 17:15.

 On the last Friday of each month (excluding December), the museum has a ‘Lates’ evening usually between 18:00 and 22:00, where you can see the museum in a different light, where food and alcohol will be served and there is less likelihood for children to be running around.
 Entrance is free, although some of the special, Lates only, exhibits will require tickets.
-More information can be found on the Lates website.
+More information can be found on the Lates page.

 The Science Museum

 Entrance to the museums is free, with the exception to a number of movies and special exhibits as shown from time to time, and the museum is open from 10:00 to 18:00 with last entrance at 17:15 seven days a week, but be warned, some of the rooms start to close from 17:30, so best to arrive early.
-Check their website as on some Friday’s the museum is open late from 18:45 to 22:00.
+Check the Science museum website as on some Friday’s the museum is open late from 18:45 to 22:00.

 On the last Wednesday of every month the museum has a ‘Lates’ evening between 18:45 and 22:00, this is an adults only evening where food and alcohol will be available to purchase.
 Entrance is free, although some events may require a ticket.
-Every month there is a different theme from climate change, wartime scientists, childhood and more, check out the Lates website for full details.
+Every month there is a different theme from climate change, wartime scientists, childhood and more, check out the Lates page for full details.

 Ripley’s Believe It or Not